ArcanaFramework/arcana/docs/source/adding_formats.rst

             node = getattr(pipeline, node_name)
             return node.lzout.out_file, node.lzout.out_json

-        from_analyse = None  # Only dcm2niix produces the required JSON files for NiftiX
+        from_analyze = None  # Only dcm2niix produces the required JSON files for NiftiX

 Use dummy base classes in order to avoid circular reference issues when defining